CollectionBuilder/cb-docs/docs/software/ruby_windows.md

 - Click on your ruby installation, then click "Uninstall"
 - Once the uninstaller finishes, look in your C: drive for the folder "Ruby32-x64" where Ruby was installed.
 Delete this folder to finish cleaning your system.
 - Install your new version using RubyInstaller as normal.
 Keep in mind, your previous gems and configuration will no longer exist!
 You will have to `gem install bundler jekyll` again to get started.
+- In any existing projects, you will want to delete the "Gemfile.lock" file (since it is based on your old versions).